meowmeowahr/kevinbotlib/docs/index.md

 * **Gamepad Inputs**
     * Based on [SDL2](https://github.com/py-sdl/py-sdl2)
     * Builtin-support for Raw devices and Xbox One and Xbox Series controllers
-    * Joystick data sender and reciever through the communication system
+    * Joystick data sender and receiver through the communication system

 !!! warning "Development"
     This project is in the early stage of development.
 There are many missing functions that will be supported in the future.